jpic/yourlabs/docs/index.rst

     It is frequent for projects to need commands to be executed continuously.
     When cron or spoolers aren't the way to go, runner provides a simple way to create background threads which chains commands continuously.
-For what it's worth, it's partly documented and we use it in production.
+For what it's worth, it's partly documented.

 yourlabs.smoke
     High level tests, like testing if a view returns status 200, are called "smoke tests".
 This application makes creating complete smoke tests for all possible urls in your project easy.
 It's not really ready for a end user.

+yourlabs.setup
+    Helps moving away the boilerplate from a django project's settings.py.
+We use it but it's not documented.

 Install
 -------